This post may contain affiliate links from which i can earn a commission

 I use matcha in a mix I make up to sprinkle on my homemade muesli.

 Dairy products are rich in calcium, vitamin D, and protein and can help improve sleep quality.
-There is also some evidence to suggest a diet with plenty of calcium and vitamin D rich foods can lower the risk of early onset menopause quite significantly.
+There is also some evidence to suggest a diet with plenty of calcium and vitamin D rich foods may help lower the risk of early-onset menopause quite significantly.
+Vitamin D is instrumental in helping you absorb calcium.

-Eggs are rich in vitamin D and iron as well as an excellent source of good protein for menopausal and post menopausal women.
+Eggs are rich in vitamin D and iron as well as an excellent source of good protein for menopausal and postmenopausal women.
 Throw a soft boiled egg over your steamed vegetables for a tasty and nutritious lunch.
+Often you can buy eggs that are enriched with Omega-3 which may also help to reduce hot flashes.

-Protein is essential to help fight the loss of muscle mass that occurs during menopause due to declining estrogen.
-Chicken is a great way to include lean protein in your diet without high amounts of saturated fats.
+Protein is essential to help fight the loss of muscle mass that occurs during menopause due to declining estrogen levels.
+Chicken is a great way to include lean protein in your diet without high fat foods with out the saturated fat that comes with some meat products.

-Flaxseeds are considered the kings of superfoods and are extra high in Omega-3 fatty acids, phytoestrogens and B vitamins.
+Flax seeds are considered the king of superfoods and are extra high in Omega-3 fatty acids, phytoestrogens and B vitamins.
+They are also possibly the best food for menopause especially for those women seeking a natural alternative.

-Omega-3 is thought to help with reducing night sweats and lower your risk of breast cancer.
+Omega-3 may help with reducing night sweats and lower your risk of breast cancer.

-Phytoestrogens are plant-based compounds which behave like estrogen in the body and as such reduce the severity of menopause symptoms.
+Phytoestrogens are plant-based compounds that behave like estrogen in the body and as such reduce the severity of the symptoms that can be a frustrating part of a woman’s life at this time.

 This list wouldn’t be complete without giving a list of the foods you should avoid.
 It’s no good to include all the good stuff with one hand while the other is shoving cake into your mouth closely followed by a large gulp of your third coffee of the day.